joinpursuit/8-0-technical-curriculum/03-react/reate-state-primitive-values/readme.md

 }
 ```

+Take a moment to trace on the screen (or draw out on paper) the order of events:

+- There is a click handler on the button which listens for a click event.
+- The button is clicked.
+- The button click calls the function `changeMode`.

+In the next sections, you'll finish building out the functionality so that the state will change.

 ## React, arguments for the event listener/handler

 In some cases, you'll need to pass an argument, but there is a gotcha: